MortenTryti/StandardStockModel/README.md

 ## Current methods
 The current code is rather new and thus has a very limited number of features.
 It currently consists of two classes, which will be detailed below.

+All current methods work in iterative steps with discrete time.
+The current model works by updating the market opinion $MO_i$ of the financial asset in question.

+$MO_i\rightarrow MO_{i+1}$

 ### The MarketOpinionModel class